kimnetics/JetBrains-Academy-Flashcards-Python/README.md

 > gobbles
 The pair ("turkey":"gobbles") has been added.
 Input the action (add, remove, import, export, ask, exit, log, hardest card, reset stats):
-> export
-File name:
-> flashcards.json
-3 cards have been saved.
-Input the action (add, remove, import, export, ask, exit, log, hardest card, reset stats):
 > ask
 How many times to ask?
-> 2
+> 4
-Print the definition of "turkey":
+Print the definition of "cat":
-> gobbles
+> meows
 Correct!
 Print the definition of "turkey":
 > barks
 Wrong.
 The right answer is "gobbles", but your definition is correct for "dog".
-Input the action (add, remove, import, export, ask, exit, log, hardest card, reset stats):
-> ask
-How many times to ask?
-> 3
-Print the definition of "dog":
-> barks
-Correct!
 Print the definition of "cat":
+> moos
+Wrong.
+The right answer is "meows".
+Print the definition of "turkey":
-> meows
+> gobbles
 Correct!
-Print the definition of "dog":
-> gobbles
-Wrong.
-The right answer is "barks", but your definition is correct for "turkey".
 Input the action (add, remove, import, export, ask, exit, log, hardest card, reset stats):
+> export
+File name:
+> flashcards.json
+3 cards have been saved.
+Input the action (add, remove, import, export, ask, exit, log, hardest card, reset stats):
 > hardest card
-The hardest cards are "dog", "turkey".
+The hardest cards are "cat", "turkey".
 You have 1 errors answering them.
+Input the action (add, remove, import, export, ask, exit, log, hardest card, reset stats):
+> log
+File name:
+> log.txt
+The log has been saved.
 Input the action (add, remove, import, export, ask, exit, log, hardest card, reset stats):
 > exit
 Bye bye!